Loading…

 Thursday September 17, 2026 9:30am - 10:45am EDT

-Since the advent of digital research distribution, we have been challenged to capture and quantify the new ways to measure impact.
-From measuring downloads to capturing the variety of ways that resaerchers can partcipate in reearch projects, our methods of assessment have constantly been evolving.
-This session will explore the changes and the needs for adatpations in how we track contributions, usage, and other metrics.
+Since the advent of digital research distribution, we have been challenged to capture and quantify new ways to measure impact.
+From measuring downloads to capturing the variety of ways that researchers can participate in reearch projects, our methods of assessment have been constantly evolving.
+This session will explore the changes and the needs for adaptations in how we track contributions, usage, and other metrics.

 Thursday September 17, 2026 9:30am - 10:45am EDT